EasonLiaw/retail_price_prediction/README.md

 Prior to model training, the following steps have been taken for feature engineering/data cleaning with the following outcomes:

 #### i.
 Data Anomalies
+From the original dataset given, the following data anomalies have been identified that needs to be addressed:
+- <b>23 records of negative cost of goods sold (Sales at Cost variable)</b> identified.
+Such records are excluded from the model training process.
+Further investigation will be required to validate those records before including those as part of the analysis.

+- <b>Negative values for MRP, SP, NSU and GST Value features</b> have been identified.
+Constraints have been set for those variables to be strictly greater than zero.
+Other variables that depend on those features will need to be recalculated before model training.

+- <b>195 records identified to have selling price (SP) greater than maximum retail price (MRP)</b>.
+Such records are excluded from the model training process, since it is illegal for retailers in India to set retail prices beyond the maximum possible retail price (MRP).

 #### ii.
 Removal of irrelevant features
 From a total of 19 features, 6 features have been removed with the following breakdown along with its justification: